Create an ad unit

 - In the Inventory tab, click Suggested ad units in the "Ad units" section of the side menu.

 - Filter the list of suggested ad units by number of requests or by name, using the search box.
 Only the 1,000 most requested suggested ad units are available in the user interface.

 - Click the checkbox next to one or more suggested ad units you want to create in DFP.

 You might want to add a new ad unit to an ad tag before defining it in DoubleClick for Publishers if you want to accrue seven day's worth of impressions and run forecasts for it before traffickers can start targeting line items to it.

-If the ad server receives at least 10 requests for an undefined ad unit within a seven-day period, DoubleClick for Publishers will suggest that you define it on the Inventory tab.
 The list of suggested ad units is updated once a day, so when you include an ad unit in an ad tag, it will show up on the list of suggested ad units no more than 24 hours later.
 Suggested ad units will remain on the list as long as there have been more than 10 impressions in the past seven days.
 The number of impression requests in the past seven days is shown in the "Requests" column of the "Suggested ad units" page.

 Only ad units that you approve will be added to the Inventory tab.
 You can ignore a suggestion if, for example, the ad unit was included in the ad tag by mistake because of a typo.
 Once you approve the auto-suggested ad unit, traffickers will be able to target line items specifically to it.